 A low mean corpuscular hemoglobin concentration (MCHC) means red blood cells do not have enough hemoglobin.
-Hemoglobin is an iron-rich protein and low MCHC may indicate anemia.
+Hemoglobin is an iron-rich protein and low MCHC blood test result may indicate anemia.

 Hemoglobin is responsible for the red color in blood and for circulating oxygen around the body.
 The lack of oxygen caused by a low hemoglobin concentration may cause fatigue and other anemia symptoms.